 Hull damage is often linked to an impact with a fixed or floating object, although this is not always the case.
 During our hull damage inspections, we meticulously inspect both the hull integrity and machinery, to assess any damage, deformation or machinery malfunctions.
 We start with a thorough visual examination, checking for signs of fatigue, failure, structural damage, or design flaws.

 We utilize a range of techniques, to delve deeper into the hulls' construction, conducting non-destructive tests to identify potential faults.
-Our surveys adhere to strict industry standards and regulations, ensuring accuracy and reliability.
+Our surveys adhere to strict industry standards and regulations, ensuring accurate and reliable reports.

 Powered by Big Sea Asset Management Whitsundays